An Australian White Ibis and Silver Gull fight over a scrap of bread.

 In the wild, birds eat all sorts of stuff, including seeds, insects and nectar, and even pollen.
 It makes up a complex diet which bread on its own just can’t match.
 Feeding them bread is like filling them up with junk food.
 If you do want to feed birds, then you’re probably better off finding some commercial bird feed created for the kinds of species you are dealing with.

-My theory is that this planet was once visited by aliens, but when they climbed out of their spaceships to spread peace and advanced technology to humans, they were frightened off the planet by hordes of tourists trying to throw them bits of bread.
+Seriously, what is it about bread?
+People throw it at everything that moves.
+In fact my theory is that this planet was once visited by aliens, but when they climbed out of their spaceships to spread peace and advanced technology to humans, they had to flee to avoid being pelted by small pieces of bread.

 Well okay, so I don’t really believe that theory.
-But I do wonder sometimes about why people think so many animals benefit from bread.
+But I do wonder sometimes about why people think so many animals benefit from the stuff.

-It’s true that the eagerness with which animals take bread is only matched by the eagerness with which people throw it at them.
+It’s true that the eagerness with which animals take bread is only matched by the eagerness with which people hurl it at them.
 But some animals like kangaroos and wallabies can be made sick from eating bread.
-In fact, in some cases, wallabies and kangaroos can die from eating bread, even though they seem to like the stuff!
+In fact, in some cases, wallabies and kangaroos can die from eating bread (more about this in part 2), even though they seem to like the stuff!

 This is one of those things which should really be handled intelligently.
 Apart from the fact that it can encourage aggression, many seed-eating birds will often pick out just the types of seed they like and leave the ones they don’t.
 They can leave an awful mess which can attract rats and mice.
 Now, when I talk about this, I’m not talking about the practice of leaving a small amount of seed outside for the birds occasionally.
 I would think that can’t be all that bad.
 What I’m talking about here is the practice of regularly filling them up with seed.